heyafro/Install-Drupal/README.md

 **CONGRATS!
 DRUPAL 9 IS NOW SUCCESSFULLY INSTALLED!**

 If any errors are encountered, make sure to view the logfile for more in-depth information.
 This script will store everything in `/var/log/install-drupal.log`.

+PLEASE NOTE: No passwords will be stored in the logfile, so be sure to store your passwords in a secure place.